 What Injuries Are Covered In Train Accident Claims?

 Train accident claims can cover a wide range of injuries.
-According to annual rail safety statistics, there were 10,709 reported injuries on the mainline in 2023/24, affecting both employees and the public.
 These injuries might include:

 - Head and brain injuries